 Liz Claiborne Bora Bora EDP

-Liz Claiborne Bora Bora is a 2002 floral perfume by Calice Becker, and it represents the beautiful destination perfectly.
+Liz Claiborne Bora Bora is a 2002 floral perfume by Calice Becker, and it represents a beautiful destination perfectly.
 The French Polynesian Islands are a popular vacation destination for a good reason.
 They’re beautiful, filled with exotic nature, and good inspiration for how women should smell.

 - Descending Accords: White floral, tuberose, floral, warm spicy, powdery, fresh, citrus, iris, aquatic, and woody